yenszen/game-of-life/README.md

 Simply run `npm install` and `npm start` to access the game simulation through localhost:3000.

-Alternatively, the game is also hosted and deployed at gameoflife-ys.netlify.app
+Alternatively, the game is also hosted and deployed on [Netlify](https://gameoflife-ys.netlify.app/)